openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <details>
 <summary>&lt;prebuild /&gt;</summary>
-Lets you set pre build commands, which could be Haxe code (will be interpeted by the Haxe interpreter), run file command or console command:
+Lets you set pre-build commands such as Haxe code (interpeted by the Haxe interpreter), a run file command, or a console command:

 ```
 <prebuild haxe="Haxe code"/>